Christmas clubs: Save now to avoid card debt next holiday

 But if you make sure to use your account properly, "it really does help in terms of financial management to have something set aside" to fund the holidays, Schenk says.

-While CUNA doesn't have statistics on how many credit union members belong to holiday clubs, more than 80 percent of credit union members have access to such accounts, he says.
+While CUNA doesn't have statistics on how many credit union members belong to holiday clubs, a survey of credit unions more than a decade ago found more than 90 percent of credit union members have access to such accounts, he says.

 Try a DIY Christmas club